runpod/docs/docs/serverless/github-integration.md

 description: Get started by deploying a Worker and integrating it with GitHub
 ---

-RunPod manages the container registry and build process, enabling seamless integration with your developer workflows.
+RunPod manages the container registry and docker build process, enabling seamless integration with your developer workflow.

 1. Pulls your code and Dockerfile
 2. Builds the container image using layer caching for speed